PaulVirally/Von-Mises-Distribution/README.md

 You can use this distribution to generate a random number over an interval, with a bias towards the center of that interval.
 This is quite handy sometimes and more practical than using a Gaussian distribution that could generate any real number.

-A random smplaing of the distribution can be found by running `python3 main.py`
+A random sampling of the distribution can be found by running `python3 main.py`